RychuP/NumeralDash/README.md

 Arrow buttons to move, F5 to switch full screen, Enter to restart the game (on game over).

+## Run

+The game requires .NET 5 in order to play.
+You will be prompted to download it if not owned already.

 ## To be implemented:
 1. Menu system.
 2. Difficulty levels.